saulpw/visidata/docs/api/columns.rst

 .. autofunction:: visidata.Column.setValuesTyped
 .. autofunction:: visidata.Column.setValuesFromExpr

-.. autofunction:: visidata.Column.setCache

 .. autofunction:: visidata.BaseSheet.evalExpr
 .. autofunction:: visidata.Column.recalc
 .. autofunction:: visidata.TableSheet.recalc
 .. autofunction:: visidata.Column.isError

-.. autofunction:: visidata.Sheet.addAggregators

-If a Column should be cached, prefer to specify *cache* in the constructor instead of using setCache.

 - ``calcValue`` may be arbitrarily expensive or even asynchronous, so once the value is calculated, it is cached until ``Column.recalc()`` is called.
 - ``putValue`` may modify the source data directly (for instance, if the row object represents a row in a database table).
 VisiData will *never* modify source data without an explicit ``save`` command.
 So applications (and all other code) must call ``setValue`` to change the value of any cell.